The Science Behind It...

 The combination or layering of azelaic acid and tranexamic acid targets multiple mechanisms of pigment production, treating the most stubborn discoloration and uneven skin tone.

 If you are presently using actives such as Vitamin C, niacinamide, or exfoliating acids (like glycolic or salicylic acid), both tranexamic acid and azelaic acids can typically make for a seamless addition.

 DISCLAIMER: Lab Journals are intended to help educate on specific ingredients and skin care topics.
 Our articles are written to be informative and informational.

 Please note any Naturium products with referenced ingredients are formulated for Cosmetic Use Only and NOT intended as replacements for physician pharmaceutical product recommendations.

 Tranexamic Topical Acid 5%

-30 ML / 1.0 FL OZ Our topical tranexamic acid serum is formulated with a potent level of tranexamic acid and other skin brighteners including koji...
+30 ML / 1.0 FL OZ Our topical tranexamic acid serum is formulated with a potent level of tranexamic acid, plus kojic acid, niacinamide and licorice...